mat10d/EvolvePro/README.md

 Apply the EVOLVEpro model to optimize protein activity.
 There are two main workflows:

 #### DMS Workflow
-Use this workflow to optimize a few-shot model on a deep mutational scanning (DMS) dataset, where fitness values are known for a large number of variants.
+Use this workflow to optimize a few-shot model on a deep mutational scanning (DMS) dataset, where activity values are known for a large number of variants.

 For detailed instructions, see the [DMS README](scripts/dms/README.md).